harplife/zettelkasten/study_LearnOpenGL.md

 - The items that are to be used are:
 	- The resulting library from compilation
 	- The `include` folder
-- Before any compilation can be done, a conversion is required because the project/solution files may not be compatible with other people's set up.
-CMake is the tool that is used to convert other people's project files to the
+- Not everyone uses the same setups for their project, which means that the project/solution files need to be converted to match the setup it is to be used in.
+CMake is the tool that is used specifically for that purpose.

 #### CMake
 - CMake is a tool that can generate project/solution files of the user's choice from a collection of source code files using pre-defined CMake scripts.
 - Download CMake from http://www.cmake.org/cmake/resources/software.html
-- Build GLFW:
+- Convert GLFW project files using CMake:
 	1. Extract GLFW source code zip file.
 	2. Open CMake
 	3. Choose the root folder of GLFW source code as the source code folder.